psusmars/MyJohnDeere-RubyGem/README.md

 ### Configuration

 The library needs to be configured with your MyJohnDeere account's shared secret & app id.
-These will be available on the developer page at JohnDeere.
+These will be available on the developer page at John Deere.

 ``` ruby
 require "myjohndeere"